mehulsachdeva/atlys-ui/README.md

 - **Login Page**: Authenticate users with predefined mock credentials stored in local storage.
 - **Registration**: Allow new users to register and add them to the local storage user list.
-- **Dashboard**: An area accessible to all users.
+- **Dashboard**: An area accessible to all users to post and see the posted comments.
+If logged out user tries to access any feature on this page, they'll be asked to register or login.
 Includes a logout button to end the session (if exists).

 ### Authentication Mechanism